 I think the crust is extremely important in pizza.
 It’s holds the pizza together.
 It determines the texture.
 But the sauce is the base of the flavor.
 So it HAS to be good.

-If you love delicious and simple sauces like this pizza sauce, click here to get a FREE copy of my E-Cookbook: 10 Essential 5 Minute Sauce and Salad Dressing Recipes.
+If you love delicious and simple sauces like this pizza sauce, you’ll love this FREE E-book.